sandole/sandole/README.md

 ## Facts about Me 💻

 - I’m interested in sports, gaming and coding. 👀
-- I’m currently learning web dev and cloud computing. 🌱
+- I’m currently learning web dev, and cloud security. 🌱
 - Road to software engineer 🚀

 ## Tech Stack 🛠